 Person (other than individual or HUF)

-Person (other than individual or HUF), if making payment of rent to a resident then that rent in a financial year exceeds the threshold limit under section 194I.
+Person (other than individual or HUF), if making payment of rent to a resident and rent in a financial year exceeds the threshold limit under section 194I.

 Individual or HUF

-Individuals or HUF is required to deduct TDS if they are required to get their accounts audited under section 44AB and the rent in a financial year exceeds the threshold limit under section 194I.
+Individual or HUF is required to deduct TDS if they are required to get their accounts audited under section 44AB and the rent in a financial year exceeds the threshold limit under section 194I.
+Individual or HUF is required to deduct TDS if turnover in the previous financial year exceeds Rs.1 Crore (in case of business) and Rs.50 lakh (in case of profession).

 Also Read: Section 194M: (TDS on Payment to Contractors and Professionals)